coinmesh/coinmesh/technical-overview.md

 Where the business logic resides.
 This is part of the middle tier and is what the "Client" talks to to get information from the "Data Tier" via Adapters.

-### Adapters
+### Adapters Tier

 Adapters provide an interface or contract for connecting to nodes.
 It is assumed that all functionality that is provided from the nodes will be available in a unified contract via the adapters, with a clear error for if a node cannot support a given method.

 An example would be that an LND node can support creating channels but that functionality is not available in Litecoin or Bitcoin core.

 ### Data Tier

 This is where the data is sourced from the nodes.
 The node could be lnd, litecoind, bitcoind, btcd, or ltcd.